Skip to main content

 You can also configure display limits in the Code editor for experiments and set similar capping limits for Personalizations.

-Suppose you run an experiment where the Variation displays a pop-in, but the Original does not.
-You implement a segment with the following rule to ensure a visitor only sees the pop-in once:
+Suppose you configure an experiment where the Variation displays a marketing pop-up, but the Original does not.
+To prevent annoying users, you use a display limit to show the pop-up only once per month.

 When Kameleoon allocates a visitor to the Original version:

-When a visitor is allocated to the Variation:
+When Kameleoon allocates a visitor to the Variation:

-• On their first visit, they see the pop-in.
+• On the first visit, the visitor sees the pop-up.

 The visit count disparity